Smoking room: Historical use in private British houses

 When the Crimean War during the 1850s popularized Turkish tobacco in Great Britain, smoking gained in fashionable popularity there but was considered indelicate.
 After dinner in a large private house, the gentlemen might retreat from the ladies to a smoking room, furnished with velvet curtains and decorated to masculine tastes (wealthy owners would often choose Turkish themes and weapons collections), and replace his tail coat with a comfortable velvet smoking jacket and cap.
 The velvet was intended to absorb the smoke, to avoid contaminating other rooms and clothes.

-United Kingdom

 In the United Kingdom smoking became illegal on 1 July 2007 in any enclosed public place, so that smoking rooms cannot be provided and facilities must be outdoors; apart from private homes, almost the only legal exception is for smoking rooms in tobacconists where customers may sample the wares.
 Mental health units in the NHS providing long term in-patient care also have an exemption allowing the provision of designated smoking rooms for patients.